 The Reagan Administration reasserted this originalist claim about the Fourteenth Amendment as colorblind on the occasion of the Constitution's bicentennial.
 See William Bradford Reynolds, Assistant Att'y Gen., Securing Equal Liberty in an Egalitarian Age, Earl F. Nelson Memorial Lecture at the University of Missouri-Columbia (Sept.
-12, 1986), in 52 MO.
-L. REV. 585, 598 (1987) (quoting with approval Justice Harlan's assertion that the Constitution is colorblind).
+12, 1986), in 52 Mo.
+L. Rev. 585, 598 (1987) (quoting with approval Justice Harlan's assertion that the Constitution is colorblind).
 The argument Reynolds advanced at that time was not rooted in an analysis of the debates over Reconstruction.
 See, e.g., id. at 603.
 Instead, Reynolds's "originalist" claim for colorblindness was rooted in objections to the "radical egalitarianism" of recent jurisprudence.
-See id. at 585-86 (warning of a movement "aimed at wrenching the Constitution of equality" and of the emerging threat of an "aconstitutional, or even anti-constitutional, jurisprudence-moved largely by a seemingly unrelenting commitment to a radically egalitarian society").
+See id. at 585-86 (warning of a movement "aimed at wrenching the Constitution free from its great historical and philosophical moorings in the name of a much distorted notion of equality" and of the emerging threat of an "aconstitutional, or even anti-constitutional, jurisprudence-moved largely by a seemingly unrelenting commitment to a radically egalitarian society").
 Note that Reynolds was reiterating Attorney General Meese's announced objections to the "radical egalitarianism" of the Warren Court.
 See supra text accompanying note 125.

-130. At the same time that the Administration was equating a colorblind reading of Brown with the Fourteenth Amendment's original understanding, the Justice Department continued to honor state.
-Alex Kozinski & J.D.
-Williams, It Is a Constitution We Are Expounding: A Debate, 1987 UTAH.
-L. REV. 977, 986-88.
+130. At the same time that the Administration was equating a colorblind reading of Brown with the Fourteenth Amendment's original understanding, the Justice Department continued to honor

-Attorney General Meese targeted Roe as contrary to a "jurisprudence of original intention" in this same 1985 Federalist Society speech, yet offered no originalist support other than a lone quotation from John Hart Ely questioning Roe's authority as constitutional law.131 Simply put: in 1985, Meese's claim that Roe was contrary to original intentions rested on an appeal to Ely's authority, as well as the belief of the Reagan Administration and its voters that Roe was contrary to "family values" and traditional ways of life.132
+Attorney General Meese targeted Roe as contrary to a "jurisprudence of original intention" in this same 1985 Federalist Society speech, yet offered no originalist support other than a lone quotation from John Hart Ely questioning Roe's authority as constitutional law.
+131 Simply put: in 1985, Meese's claim that Roe was contrary to original intentions rested on an appeal to Ely's authority, as well as the belief of the Reagan Administration and its voters that Roe was contrary to "family values" and traditional ways of life.
+132

 In challenging Roe's constitutional authority, Meese spoke on behalf of the Administration that had recently filed a brief calling for Roe's overruling in Thornburgh v.
-American College of Obstetricians and Gynecologists.133 A
+American College of Obstetricians and Gynecologists.
+133 A